Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Introduction

 Approximations require a norm, so we need a proper definition of the {\emph {norm}} of a differential polynomial. \begin{definition} We define the \emph{Euclidean norm} for polynomials and a \emph{distributed coefficient norm} for differential polynomials as follows: \begin{itemize} \item[1.]
 For $p=\sum_{0\leq i\leq d} p_it^i\in\RR[t]$, define

 \item[2.]
 For $f=\sum_{0\leq i \leq M} f_i \D^i \in \RR[t][\D;']$, define

 \end{itemize} \end{definition}

 We could extend the above definition of norm over $\RR(t)$ and $\RR(t)[\D;']$.
 However it turns out that this is unnecessary and somewhat complicating.
 In practice, we perform most of our computations over $\RR[t]$.
 In the cases where we are unable to avoid working over $\RR(t)$, we simply solve an associate problem.
-This is done by clearing denominators and converting back to the representation over $\RR(t)$.
+This is done by clearing denominators and performing intermediate computations over $\RR[t]$, then converting back to the representation over $\RR(t)$.
+Note that the algebraic problem is always computing GCRDs and cofactors in $\RR(t)[\D;']$, and not the more intricate algebraic domain $\RR[t][\D;']$; see the discussion below.

 \begin{definition} For any matrix $S\in\RR[t]^{(M+N) \times (M+N)}$, we define the Frobenius norm $\norm{S}_F$ by

 \end{definition}